ermongroup/cs228-notes/preliminaries/applications/index.md

 ## Translation

-Suppose we have learned probabilistic models for both English and Chinese.
+Suppose that we now create another distribution $$p(x)$$ where the training set is paragraphs that were transcribed in both English and Chinese.
 We can use the model to generate an English sentence conditioned on the corresponding Chinese one (translation):

 ![Neural Machine Translation](nmt-model-fast.gif)

 # Audio Models

-Suppose we can construct a probability distribution $$p(x)$$ over audio signals that assigns high probability to ones that sounds like human speech.
+Like we did for NLP and images, we can also use probabilitic graphical models for audio applications.
+Suppose we construct a probability distribution $$p(x)$$ over audio signals that assigns high probability to ones that sounds like human speech.
+We can then:

 ## Upsampling or super-resolution

-Given a low resolution version of an audio signal, we can attempt to increase its resolution
+Given a low resolution version of an audio signal, we can attempt to increase its resolution.

 [Super resolution of audio signals demo](https://kuleshov.github.io/audio-super-res/)

 ## Speech synthesis

-As before, by sampling from the model we can generate (synthesize) speech signals.
+As we did in image processing, we can also sample the model and generate (synthesize) speech signals.

 [Super resolution of audio signals demo](https://deepmind.com/blog/wavenet-generative-model-raw-audio/)

 ## Speech recognition
-Given a (joint) model of speech signals and language (text), we can attempt to infer spoken words from audio signals
+Given a (joint) model of speech signals and language (text), we can attempt to infer spoken words from audio signals.
 ![Speech](speech.png)

+# Applications in Science Today
-# Error Correcting Codes
+## Error Correcting Codes
-Probabilistic models are often used to model communication channels (e.g., Ethernet or Wifi), i.e., the fact that if you send a message over a channel, you might get something different on the other end due to noise.
+In the non-theoretical world, probabilistic models are often used to model communication channels (e.g., Ethernet or Wifi). i.e., if you send a message over a channel, you might get something different on the other end due to noise.
 Error correcting codes and techniques based on graphical models are used to detect and correct communication errors.
 ![codes](Picture1.png)

-# Computational Biology
+## Computational Biology

 Graphical models are often used in computational biology.
-For example, given a model of how DNA sequences evolve over time, it is possible to reconstruct a phylogenetic tree from DNA sequences of current species
+For example, given a model of how DNA sequences evolve over time, it is possible to reconstruct a phylogenetic tree from DNA sequences of current species.
 ![philo](philo.png)

-# Spatio-temporal models

 ## Ecology
 Graphical models are used to study phenomena that evolve over space and time, capturing spatial and temporal dependencies.
-For example, they can be used to study bird migrations
+For example, they can be used to study bird migrations.

 ![birds](bird_new.gif)

 ## Economics

-Graphical models can be used to model spatial distributions of quantities of interests (e.g., assets or expenditures based measures of wealth)
+Graphical models can be used to model spatial distributions of quantities of interests (e.g., assets or expenditures based measures of wealth).
 ![birds](uganda.png.jpg)

+The last two applications are what are known as spatio-temporal models.
+They depend on data that is collected across time as well as space.

 <br/>